zchsh/paper-mini-gen/NOTES.md

 - [ ] Styling refinement
   - Currently feels mostly functional... but styling feels like it could use some work!

+- [ ] Add mountain fold lines where bases intersect
+  - Currently only have valley folds marked, where character art meets the base
+  - Would be helpful to mark mountain folds as well...
+  - Dot-dash line vs dashed line for mountain folds vs valley folds, using `stroke-dasharray`

 ### Later

 #### Separate arrangement tool